 - Train consistently, just get up and go, but remember if you have a bad session let it go, don’t worry about what other riders are doing and don’t give yourself a hard time if things don’t go to plan.
 Its easy to get overwhelmed when you think ahead to the big event so just focus on one week at a time and trust the process.
 Just turn up and train.

 - Manage your sleep and nutrition.
 Recovery is a very important part of your training plan your body needs time to rest so that it can adapt.
 If you can, have a nana nap after long rides or at least get to bed early.
 Nutrition is also very important for obvious reasons and for more information click here Nutrition for Cycling.
 Planning your nutrition and experimenting with different foods and drinks before the event will make sure that you are prepared for a week of riding and know how best to fuel your body for long days on the bike.

 - Make sure you look after your body off the bike.
 Mobility and strength work are an extremely important part of the training plan.
 Its important to ‘unravel’ yourself after long periods of time on the bike with correct stretching and mobility exercises and together with correct strength work, you will help improve your riding.
-Cross training is a great way to work your muscles in other ways so include some running, swimming, gym work into your week if you can, GGH are currently working on some Pilates, strength and mobility programs to help you with this and will be uploading them in the next few weeks.
+Cross training is a great way to work your muscles in other ways so include some running, swimming, gym work into your week if you can.

 This 16 week train plan is a basic guide to help improve your cycling fitness in preparation for the event.
 There are 3 main workouts per week.